Alcohol and drugs

 Recently we consulted to gauge the level of public awareness about New Psychoactive Substances (NPS) formerly known as ‘legal highs’.
 Along with the support to help enforce controls on their use.
 For example, by giving the police additional powers through a Public Spaces Protection Order (PSPO).
-Find out more about the consultation.
+Go to the consultation.

 Where can I get help?